CS340-19/image_translator/FinalReport.md

   | 4/1/19 | 4/8/19 | Bug fixes and major improvements |
   | 4/8/19 | 4/15/19 | Final bug testing and minor improvements |
   | 4/15/19 | 4/22/19 | Project Completion |
+#### Conclution:
+<p>We spent a lot of time on building google environment which is out of the schedule.
+Becuase most of us don't have experience of using GCP, so we need time read documentation.
+Another part that out of schedule is building GUI, since none of us used Qt before, we spent some time to figure out the error we met.
+For example, we are trying to figure out put a output window on the mainwindow, somehow our plan is not working.
+We finally solve this issue by using widget, but it spent several days to come up this idea. </p>

 #### Resources:
 https://cloud.google.com/vision/docs/ <br/>